Why was no federal income tax withheld from my paycheck? Why would my employer do that?

 - You’ll also need to file a Schedule SE to report and pay your Medicare and Social Security tax.

-- You might have claimed on your W-4 to be exempt from withholding.
-You must meet certain requirements to be exempt from withholding.
+- You might have claimed to be exempt from withholding on your Form W-4.
+You must meet certain requirements to be exempt from withholding and have no federal income tax withheld from your paychecks.
 You should check with your HR department to make sure you have the correct amount withheld.

 - Your employer might have withheld taxes but gave you an incorrect W-2.
 If this is true, your employer must issue you a corrected W-2.